mmphego/mmphego.github.io/_posts/2020-07-18-How-I-deployed-a-Computer-Pointer-Controller-using-Gaze-Estimation.md

 ### Setup and Installation
 There are two (2) ways of running the project.
 1. Download and install [Intel OpenVINO Toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html) and install.
-    - After you've cloned the repo, you need to install the dependecies using this command:
+    - After you've cloned the repo, you need to install the dependencies using this command:
       `pip3 install -r requirements.txt`

 2. Run the project in the [Docker image](https://hub.docker.com/r/mmphego/intel-openvino) that I have baked Intel OpenVINO and dependencies in.